 This pedal is epic and only for guitarists who are very serious about tweaking their tone to produce very specific tones.
-I was incredibly impressed when I first tried out Positive Grid’s BIAS FX plugins and while I haven’t had the opportunity to try out their BIAS Distortion Pedal it looks and sounds impressive.
+I was incredibly impressed when I first tried out Positive Grid’s BIAS FX plugins and their BIAS Distortion Pedal is just as impressive.

 The below video explains it’s features and sound nicely along with how the pedal can listen to any other distortion pedal you have and ‘match’ the tone it produces.
 It’s a great option for guitarists who already have a distortion sound they love, but want to further tweak the sound.
 It’s also handy for playing live as you can access a range of different distortion presets all in one pedal.

 For most guitarists, it’s going to be complete overkill.
 But for guitarists who like to mod pedals and really dig into the details, I can imagine spending countless hours exploring what this pedal can do.
 If you do get this pedal, please share your thoughts on it with me.
 While it’s out of my price range, I love the features this pedal offers.

 The BOSS DS-1 is possibly the most popular distortion pedal and has been since it first arrived in 1977 (check out the 40th-anniversary edition of the DS-1 here).